RashadHagen/ADUC-Set-Or-Unset-Undo-And-Check-An-Expiration-Date-For-A-User-Account/README.md

 ⏹️ Description</h2>

 <p style="font-family: Georgia, serif; font-size: 16px; margin-top: 12px; margin-bottom: 12px;">
 This project goes over how to set an expiration date of a user account using Active Directory Users and Computers.
 Setting an expiration date for a user account in Active Directory Users and Computers automatically disables the account at the specified date and time.
 This means the user will be unable to log in or access resources using that account after the expiration date.
-This is a useful feature for managing temporary accounts,
+This is a useful feature for managing temporary accounts.
 </b>